timjaanson/reading-assistant/README.md

    - In Brave: `brave://extensions/`
 3. Enable "Developer mode" using the toggle in the top-right corner
 4. Click "Load unpacked"
-5. Select the `dist` folder (or whatever folder contains your built extension)
+5. Select the `dist` folder
 6. The extension should now appear in your browser's toolbar
+7. Open the extension, set up your providers and mark one provider as `active`
+8. Only one provider can be marked as `active`

 ## License